makena-s/webbed-site/ZZZ NOTES.md

 - bundle exec jekyll serve --livereload

 ## JEKYLL
-- prefix all tutorial commands with "bundle exec" to ensure correct jekyll version
+- prefix all commands with "bundle exec" to ensure correct jekyll version
 - to use variables, metadata (ex: title), and liquid, add front matter to any markdown or html file

 ## MARKDOWN